Tyla

 “Sounds good to me.”

-Tyla glanced at the door to Finch’s room, still shut.
-“Looks like Finch might sleep through it if he’s not up soon.”
+Tyla glanced at the closed door to Finch’s room.
+“Finch might sleep through it if he’s not up soon.”

 “He offered him a thousand dollars.
 Which, to be fair, he did pay.”

 “Uh…” Malyn said as he stared down at the unmoving body.
-“Is he alive?”
+“Is he… alive?”

-“Shh,” Adin said.
+“Shh,” Adin hissed.
 “Close the door.
 Yes, he’s alive.
-He’s sleeping.”
+He’s just sleeping.”

 “Hey Finch, why’s there a dude in our linen closet?”
 Malyn asked around a mouthful of egg and toast.

 “He’s in the linen closet?”
-Finch countered.
+Finch countered, pulling out a chair.

 “Interesting,” Malyn said.
 “Hey Finch, who is the guy in our linen closet?”

-“According to Luther, Luther’s son,” Finch said.
+“According to Luther, his son,” Finch said.

 “It might surprise you with the circles we run in, but most people, Finch,” Malyn said.